How to talk with youth about gun violence

 “It sounds like you understand the risks associated with firearms, and that’s great.
 I’d like to bring your parent(s)/caregiver(s) in and talk with them about secure firearm storage.
 Could I do that now, or do you have any other questions for me?”

-How to talk about unintentional shootings
+How to talk about unintentional firearm injuries

-How to talk about intentional shootings
+How to talk about intentional firearm injuries

 How to talk about firearm suicide